ArdanaLabs/ardana-dollar/utxo-design.md

 this would mint a new ProposalState token and send it to the precomputed address for the IndividualProposal Validator Script

 Validation rules:
-these may vary based on proposal logic,  an example might be that the user's $DANA UTXO's must total more than a constant Minimum Proposal Amount.
+these may vary based on proposal logic,  an example might be that the user's $DANA UTXOs must total more than a constant Minimum Proposal Amount.

 inputs:
 - fee/collateral UTXO (from USER)